scala/scala3/docs/docs/reference/symmetric-meta-programming.md

       SimpleType        ::=  ...
                              [‘-’ | ‘+’ | ‘~’ | ‘!’]
 StableId

-Analogously to the situation with expressions a prefix type operator such as `~ e` is treated as a shorthand for the type `e.unary_~`.
+Analogously to the situation with expressions, a prefix type operator such as `~ e` is treated as a shorthand for the type `e.unary_~`.

 Quotes are supported by introducing new tokens `’(`, `’{`, and `’[`